ctron/yew-oauth2/README.md

 yew-oauth2 = "0.9"
 ```

-By default, the `router` integration is disabled, you can enable it using:
+By default, the `router` integration for [`yew-nested-router`](https://github.com/ctron/yew-nested-router) is disabled,
+you can enable it using:

 ```toml
 yew-oauth2 = { version = "0.9", features = ["router"] }